DelineaXPM/dsv-k8s/README.md

 ## Run

 The `Makefile` demonstrates a typical installation via [Helm](https://helm.sh/).
-It provides the CA certificate bundle `$(CA_BUNDLE)` that the cluster uses to validate the certificate of the webhook, to the Helm Chart.
-It creates a self-signed certificate and associated key using `get_cert.sh` that the Helm Chart templates as a Kubernetes Secret.
+It creates a self-signed certificate and associated key using `get_cert.sh`.
+The Helm Chart templates the certificate and key as a Kubernetes Secret.
-It also provides the `roles.json` file which, the Helm Chart also templates as a Kubernetes Secret.
+It also provides `roles.json`, which the chart likewise templates as a k8s Secret.

-The `thycotic/dsv-injector` image contains the `dsv-injector-svc` executable.
-The container should access the certificate, key, and the `roles.json` via mounts.
+The `dsv-injector` image contains the `dsv-injector-svc` executable, however, the container should get the certificate, key, and the `roles.json` via mounts.

 ```bash
 $ /usr/bin/dsv-injector-svc -?